 Based on ICA's policy, the child’s name is an important symbol of his identity and his relationship with his parents.
 Hence, the consent of both parents must be sought before the child’s name can be changed.

 The exception is where the other parent has died, or he/she is uncontable, and a declaration of this fact is required at ICA.

-It is preferred that both parents signed Deed Poll to alleviate the issue of consent by both parents.
+It is recommended that both parents sign Deed Poll to alleviate the issue of consent by both parents.

 The Deed Poll is a physical document executed in a law firm, and the law firm has no obligation to communicate the change to anyone.
 The onus is on you to notify the various authorities of the change.

 If the child has a NRIC, you should change his name at ICA with Deed Poll within 28 days from the date of the Deed.

 If the child has no NRIC (for those 1 year old and above), in our opinion, you should either (1) notify the Registry of Birth of the change so that ICA's record is updated; or (2) apply for a new passport for the child with his new name using the Deed Poll.